Start a Corporation in Connecticut

-How to Incorporate in Connecticut
+How to Start a Corporation in Connecticut

 Per CT Gen Stat § 33-660, every Connecticut corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.